amfullmer/demo/README.md

 # Secret Scribe

-Secret Scribe is a Java based web app inspired by kid's spy games.
+Secret Scribe is a Java based web app inspired by kids' spy games.
 It allows users to encode messages into Morse Code, Pig Latin, Caesar Cipher, or a Reverse Alphabet Cipher with decoding functionalities.
 Send messages back and forth and keep the grown ups in the dark.

 ## Features